-Selected proposals will be awarded funding in the form of a zero interest, deferred loan with a 20year term.
-At the end of the 20-year term, the debt will be forgiven if no event of default has occurred.

-However, the applicant is required to continue to own and operate the project for a public purpose for a total of 35 years or until it is sold.
+Selected proposals will be awarded funding in the form of a zero interest, deferred loan with a 20-year term.
+At the end of the 20-year term, the debt will be forgiven if no event of default has occurred; however, the applicant is required to continue to own and operate the project for a public purpose for a total of 35 years or until it is sold.

-The sale of GO bond financed property cannot occur unless the owner or agency determines by official action that:
+The sale of a GO bond financed property cannot occur unless the owner or Minnesota Housing determines by official action that: